Venus Is In Scorpio, & Our Relationships Are About To Heat Up

 Make sure to mark your calendars for November 27, with a note reminding you to be flexible.
 This is when Venus will form an opposition to Uranus, the planet of unexpected changes, in Taurus, which Montúfar says will bring surprises in love.
 These changes may be positive, though not necessarily enjoyable: "This aspect could bring a separation that has been long overdue," she says, adding, "it could also spark intense passions that could feel almost fated."
 This could be the very transit that turns your love life into an IRL Hallmark holiday movie — as long as you're open to it.
 (But, Hale says, the changes brought about by Uranus transits tend to be short-lived, so this might not be a forever love.)

 Feel like a lot to take in?
 This transit isn't really as dark as it seems.
-Right now, we all have the capacity to feel closer to our fellow humans — a very holiday-ish sentiment, and one that's welcome after so many months of rigorous social distancing, when even gathering around a friendsgiving table is a non-starter.
+Right now, we all have the capacity to feel closer to our fellow humans — a very festive sentiment, and one that's welcome after so many months of rigorous social distancing, when even having a few Christmas drinks is a non-starter.
 Yes, we'll have to be sure not to get carried away.
-But hopefully, we'll spend this transit feeling closer to our favorite people than ever before.
+But hopefully, we'll spend this transit feeling closer to our favourite people than ever before.